Editorial policies

 What we will and won’t say

-The Journal of AI Social Science Critique publishes structured, evidence-linked, post-publication critiques of social-science research on AI and AGI.
+Critical AI publishes structured, evidence-linked, post-publication critiques of social-science research on AI and AGI.
 It evaluates the claims, methods, assumptions, evidentiary strength, limitations, reproducibility, auditability and societal implications of recently published papers in top-tier conventional journals.
 Its purpose is to strengthen the scholarly record by making critique citable, versioned, transparent, author-contestable and machine-readable.

 The editorial rule